tuncayyaylali/tuncayyaylali/README.md

 ### Hi there 👋 I' m Tuncay YAYLALI
 He received his degree in environmental engineering from Istanbul Technical University in 1993.
 He has 24 years of professional experience in the field of environmental engineering.
 Six years of this period passed from the Ministry of Environment and Forestry.
 Later, he had expert, mid-level management, and senior management experiences in various companies.
 Besides, he graduated from the business department in 2020 as a high honor student, and two different master's programs in environmental management and occupational safety in 2020 and 2021, respectively.

-He has been studying in the field of data science for a year.
+He stepped into the world of data science in 2021.
 In this regard, he completed the Data Science Specialization Training (Data MasTR) at Miuul lasting 5 months, the Data Engineer Bootcamp at Miuul lasting 4 months, and the Machine Learning Operations (MLOps) Bootcamp at Veri Bilimi Okulu lasting 3.5 months.

-He aspires to become an excellent full-stack data scientist and to continue his career in data engineering, data analysis, data science, and MLOps engineering.
+He is currently working as a Data Engineer at Bentego.
 His most significant values are project and team management, time management, problem-solving, leadership, work ethic, attention to detail, self-discipline, self-motivated, and continual learning.
 He is married and has two sons.

 - 🔭 I’m currently working on: Data Engineering, Data Science and MLOps Engineering
 - 🌱 I’m currently learning: IBM Data Engineering Professional Certificate